100 Gigabit Ethernet

 40 Gigabit Ethernet (40GbE) and 100 Gigabit Ethernet (100GbE) are groups of computer networking technologies for transmitting Ethernet frames at rates of 40 and 100 gigabits per second (Gbit/s), respectively.
 These technologies offer significantly higher speeds than 10 Gigabit Ethernet.
 The technology was first defined by the IEEE 802.3ba-2010 standard and later by the 802.3bg-2011, 802.3bj-2014, 802.3bm-2015, and 802.3cd-2018 standards.
+The first succeeding Terabit Ethernet specifications were approved in 2017.

 The standards define numerous port types with different optical and electrical interfaces and different numbers of optical fiber strands per port.
 Short distances (e.g. 7 m) over twinaxial cable are supported while standards for fiber reach up to 80 km.

 Standards development

 On July 18, 2006, a call for interest for a High Speed Study Group (HSSG) to investigate new standards for high speed Ethernet was held at the IEEE 802.3 plenary meeting in San Diego.

 The first 802.3 HSSG study group meeting was held in September 2006.
 In June 2007, a trade group called "Road to 100G" was formed after the NXTcomm trade show in Chicago.